-If you’re like a lot of people, you’ve got a favorite hat (or ten).
-Maybe it’s your favorite team’s baseball cap, your grandfather’s fedora, or a straw beach hat that’s perfect for sunny getaways.
+Like many people, you probably have a favorite hat (or ten).
+Maybe it’s a vintage bucket hat, your grandfather’s fedora, or a straw sun hat that’s perfect for getaways.

-Hats can get pretty grubby, so when it’s time to wash them, remember that different materials require different cleaning methods.
+When it’s time to wash any hat, it’s important to remember different materials require different cleaning methods.
 With these step-by-step instructions, you’ll be able to clean, preserve, and wear them for years to come.

 How to Wash Wool and Felt Hats